mameen/mameen.github.io/README.md

 * Scrum leader for Browser Everywhere team.
 * Working across multiple teams to developing and ship new side pane.
 [C++, C#, JS/TS]
 * Shipping SP1 of Browser Everywhere, an internal project to enable developing features once across desktop and server.
 [C++, C#, JS/TS]
-* Monitoring, and reporting Data Engine Scalability.
+* Monitoring, and reporting Data Engine Scalability, and micro-service to upload logs in Python.
 ## 2015 - 2018
 S.SDE, TABLEAU, RUNTIME
 * Testing and shipping the Runtime Core.
 A Visual Transformation language, and Virtual Machine to execute on Desktop and Web Client.